Termar24/Hello-World/README.md

 # Hello-World
 My first repository for testing features and stuff.
-Here I'll be following a web tutorial available in [GitHub-Tutorial]{https://docs.github.com/en/get-started/quickstart/hello-world}
+Here I'll be following a web tutorial available in this [GitHub Tutorial](https://docs.github.com/en/get-started/quickstart/hello-world)